 Mark Jackson has not served as a coach in the NBA since 2014.
 Despite recording 121 wins and 109 losses over the course of three regular seasons, and making the playoffs twice in three tries, nobody has given Jackson a second chance.

-As a result the 55-year-old has been relegated to broadcasting duties on ABC/ESPN, often commentating while far more inferior coaches botch their opportunities with promising young teams.
+As a result the 55-year-old was relegated to broadcasting duties on ABC/ESPN, often commentating while far more inferior coaches botch their opportunities with promising young teams.

 Recently, 16-year NBA vet and former Golden State Warriors big man Al Harrington spoke with Brandon ‘Scoop B’ Robinson and told him he genuinely believed that Jackson was being blackballed.